isaacjstriker/notris-online/README.md

 A multiplayer Tetris game with multiplayer, leaderboards, and all plays in the browser.
 Built with JS and Go utilizing WebSockets and concurrency.

+## Ok... but why?
+Tetris is everywhere!

+Fair point, but I wanted to play it anytime, anywhere, from the browser.
+Also, the official Tetris browser game is RIDDLED with ads, and doesn't have multiplayer.
+And I wanted to test the experience I've gained through my CS course.

 ## Quick Start

 All you need is an internet connection!
 Play online now at: https://notris-online.onrender.com/